Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Error Analysis of LINEX

 \section{Error Analysis of LINEX}

 We perform error analysis for LINEX to gain better understanding about the method.
-We choose FMNIST dataset for doing this since: (a) This is the highest dimensional dataset (784 dimensions) that we have. (b) LINEX/real under performs MeLIME in terms of the INFD measure here (see Table \ref{tab:results}) more heavily compared to other datasets. (c) It is easier to visualize the explanations for this dataset.
+We choose FMNIST dataset for doing this since, LINEX/real under performs MeLIME in terms of the INFD measure here (see Table \ref{tab:results}) more heavily compared to other datasets and so we wanted to investigate the reasons for this.
+This also happens to be one of the higher dimensional datasets that is intuitive to visualize and understand.

 We start by observing that even though LINEX/real underperforms in the INFD metric, the gap is not so great in the GI metric, which suggests that MeLIME may be overfitting explanations here.
 We also note that in terms of CI, $\Upsilon$, and CAC metrics, LINEX/real clearly outperforms MeLIME.